MohamedSaid7102/The_C_Programming_Language/readme.md

 ### Stay in contact with me : ↖️

-### This readme will be deleted in 1H, so save it with you.
+### This readme will be deleted in 1H, so give me a call ASAP.